UK's Johnson says can't rule out trade action in French fishing row | Law-Order

 Asked if he would rule out triggering dispute resolution measures in the so-called Trade and Cooperation Agreement (TCA) next week, Johnson said: "No of course not, I don't rule that out."
 "But what I think everybody wants to see (is) cooperation between the European allies and Emmanuel Macron and I share a common perspective which is that climate change is a disaster for humanity."

+Relations with France have become increasingly strained since Britain voted to leave the EU in 2016, with London's security pact with the United States and Australia doing little to build trust with Paris.
+French President Emmanuel Macron has questioned Britain's "credibility".
+Fishing, which dogged Brexit talks for years, while not economically crucial to either country, holds huge political importance to both, and the row, if not resolved, could trigger the beginning of dispute measures in the Brexit trade deal.

-'CALMING THINGS DOWN' Any TCA proceedings would likely involve convening an arbitration panel to decide on the dispute, and could result in a demand for compensation or suspension of obligations under the free trade deal.
+Any TCA proceedings would likely involve convening an arbitration panel to decide on the dispute, and could result in a demand for compensation or suspension of obligations under the free trade deal.
+FIST BUMP

+A letter sent by French Prime Minister Jean Castex to the EU calling on the bloc to demonstrate there is "more damage to leaving the EU than to remaining there", as widely reported in the British media, has also soured relations.
+In Rome, Johnson and Macron exchanged a mock-combative fist bump but did not appear to speak to one another as the leaders took a "family photo".
+They are due to see each other for a brief meeting on Sunday.

+"We've seen the French government make a number of comments in recent days, we don't think those are appropriate," Johnson's spokesman said.
+"We have been seeking to work with the French government to issue more fishing licenses, we stand ready to continue that work."
+With an election in April in which Macron is expected to seek a new term, some British officials believe the French president is seeking to look tough to appeal to his electorate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)